-Note: This document contains side effect information about melphalan.
-Some of the dosage forms listed on this page may not apply to the brand name Alkeran.
+Note: This page contains information about the side effects of melphalan.
+Some of the dosage forms included on this document may not apply to the brand name Alkeran.

-Some side effects of Alkeran may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Alkeran may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer